-At the outbreak of the Great War he was a Lieutenant in Toronto’s 4th Battery, 2nd Brigade, the Non-Permanent Active Militia.
+At the outbreak of the Great War, he was a Lieutenant in Toronto’s 4th Battery, 2nd Brigade, the Non-Permanent Active Militia.
 He immediately joined Canada’s First Division, going overseas with the First Contingent.
 He served in France, initially with the 3rd Field Artillery Brigade, later as Brigade Major of the 5th Canadian Divisional Artillery.
-A recognized leader in the development of modern artillery, he designed the largest, most intricate and successful creeping barrage in the later days of the war.
-This three-day barrage at Canal du Nord halted the final German advance and was considered a brilliant use of artillery.
-His fine work was recognized in the award of the Distinguished Service Order.
+A recognized leader in the development of modern artillery, he designed the largest, most intricate and successful creeping barrage in the latter days of the war.
+This three-day barrage at the Canal du Nord halted the final German advance and was considered a brilliant use of artillery.
+His exceptional work was recognized in the award of the Distinguished Service Order.
 By October 1918, he was a Lieutenant-Colonel.

 Immediately following the declaration of war in 1939, he was promoted and dispatched to Britain to prepare for the arrival of the Canadians.
-In July the following year, he returned to Ottawa a Major-General and as Chief of the General Staff.
+In July, the following year, he returned to Ottawa, a Major-General and as Chief of the General Staff.
 In 1941, he was promoted to Lieutenant-General.

 In February, he threw his army against the Northern flank of the Siegfried Line, a prelude to winning the great battles of the Reichswald and Hochwald forests, thereby setting the stage for the great British and American drives into the Ruhr and the plains of northern Germany.